Legoland Discovery Center Boston

-Legoland Discovery Center Boston is an indoor family entertainment center in Assembly Row, Somerville, Massachusetts themed around LEGO products and properties.
-The attraction opened in 2014, and is currently undergoing a $12 million renovation until Spring 2023, after which it will be rebranded as a LEGO Discovery Center.
+LEGO Discovery Center Boston is an indoor family entertainment center in Assembly Row, Somerville, Massachusetts themed around LEGO products and properties.
+The attraction opened in 2014, and is currently undergoing a $12 million renovation until Spring 2023 when it will become LEGO Discovery Center.
 Prior to closing for renovation, the attraction included a LEGO scale model of landmarks in Boston and other Massachusetts cities, such as Gillette Stadium and Fenway Park.
 It also included several other attractions, such as a 4D theater and several small rides.
 The attractions are to remain closed during the renovation, however the attached store will remain open.
 Legoland Discovery Center Boston is owned and operated by leisure group Merlin Entertainments.

 History

 The first Legoland Discovery Center opened in Berlin in 2007.
 Legoland Discovery Center Boston opened in 2014.